 Use the guidelines in this section to help make those architectural and configuration choices.
-When you are ready to conduct long-term testing and put compressed tables into production, see Section 220.127.116.11, “Monitoring Compression at Runtime” for ways to verify the effectiveness of those choices under real-world conditions.
+When you are ready to conduct long-term testing and put compressed tables into production, see Section 18.104.22.168, “Monitoring InnoDB Table Compression at Runtime” for ways to verify the effectiveness of those choices under real-world conditions.

 In general, compression works best on tables that include a reasonable number of character string columns and where the data is read far more often than it is written.
 Because there are no guaranteed ways to predict whether or not compression benefits a particular situation, always test with a specific workload and data set running on a representative configuration.
 Consider the following factors when deciding which tables to compress.

-size of data files is the nature of the data itself.
-Recall that
+the size of data files is the nature of the data itself.
+Recall

-compression works by identifying repeated strings of bytes in a
+that compression works by identifying repeated strings of bytes

-block of data.
-Completely randomized data is the worst case.
+in a block of data.
+Completely randomized data is the worst

 effectively.
 Character strings often compress well, whether

-other hand, tables containing mostly binary data (integers or
+the other hand, tables containing mostly binary data (integers

-floating point numbers) or data that is previously compressed (for
+or floating point numbers) or data that is previously compressed

-may not generally compress well, significantly or at all.
+images) may not generally compress well, significantly or at